devonChurch/pasta-bake/README.md

 # pasta-bake
-A POC using AWS Lambda, Serverless and DynamoDB
+A POC using AWS Lambda, Serverless and AWS Elasticsearch